 Picture all the readers telling their friends about your book and how it made them feel smart for figuring out what was going on, and not dumb like I felt with Ulysses.

-7. Don't Edit Your Book
+7. Don't Leave Time for Book Editing

 You’ve written a freaking book of 50,000–412,357 words.
 Each of those words took time, effort, and probably agony to write.
 Why would you ever cut scenes, remove that aside about your neighbor’s passion for soap sculptures, or agonize over spelling?
 You put a lot of work into that book, and maybe you were ambitious enough to have made some changes along the way.